pbcoyle123/SAB-EarningCalls/README.md

 1. Install dependencies: `pip install -r gpt_classification/requirements.txt`
 2. Configure your OpenAI API key in `gpt_classification/config.json`
 3. Run the classification pipeline via `gpt_classification/main.py`

 Results are stored in the `output/` directory with classification results, embedding analysis reports, visualizations, and audio processing outputs.

+## GIVEN THE SIZE OF SOME OF THE OUTPUTTED EMBEDDING FILES AND THE AMOUNT OF RAW DATA NEEDED, ONLY SAMPLES OF DATA AND LOGS OF RESULTS ARE INCLUDED IN THE OUTPUT.

+Results are stored in the `output/` directory with classification results, embedding analysis reports, visualizations, and audio processing outputs.